-CDC MASK MANDATE FOR TRAVELERS NO LONGER IN EFFECT FOLLOWING JUDGE'S RULING, OFFICIAL SAYS – KION546
+CDC mask mandate for travelers no longer in effect following judge's ruling, official says – KION546

 In the immediate wake of Mizelle’s ruling, Psaki told reporters that the White House wasn’t trying to “provoke uncertainty with passengers” by not providing an immediate response, but added that the administration continues to recommend that airline passengers continue to wear masks.

-Amtrak also announced that it will no longer require masks for passengers and employees, though the state-owned and operated NJ Transit, which also covers portions of New York and Pennsylvania, announced it will continue to require masks.
+Amtrak and the Washington Metropolitan Area Transit Authority, which operates DC’s Metro, also announced that they will no longer require masks for passengers and employees, though the state-owned and operated NJ Transit and the New York Metropolitan Transportation Authority will keep their requirements.

 A Biden administration official familiar with the White House’s decision previously told CNN the goal of the extension was to gather more information and understanding of the BA.2 variant of the coronavirus.
 Covid-19 cases in the US are on the rise, leading universities and the City of Philadelphia to reimplement indoor mask mandates.